-The Compliance Declaration made by the President states that success must never be achieved through legal and moral infringements and that "establishing rules and structure" and "developing a strong sense of commitment to realize compliance "are essential to becoming a corporate leader in compliance.
-Following these guidelines, multifaceted compliance promotion activities should be developed at every employee level, and each employee should incorporate self-directed and proactive actions into his/her basic approach to yield an effective improvement in compliance awareness.
+The Compliance Declaration made by the President states that success must never be achieved through legal and moral infringements and that "establishing rules and structure" and "developing a strong sense of commitment to realize compliance" are essential to becoming a corporate leader in compliance.
+Based on these guidelines, multifaceted compliance promotion activities are developed at every employee level, and each employee is encouraged to incorporate self-directed and proactive actions to yield an effective improvement in compliance awareness.